Chiamaka/100-days-of-code/daily-learnings.md

 **Learnings**:
 Did new media queries stuff.
 Getting the hang of responsive design and designing in the browser.
 I'm really excited.
 Learnt the different width's for responsive design, created a seperate css file for the queries, using the DevTools to make life and designing easier for me.
 I absolutely love front end work.
 No fucking doubt.
 I kinda have to sleep for work tomorrow.
 **Side note**: I got a job in the media industry.
 Tech media.
 I'm scared and at the same time excited.
 I was given a chance, never worked in this industry but I am determined to be one of the best out there.
 I am going to be writing and doing videos which include interviews, product reviews and also startup reviews.
 It's scary but I will `fake it till I make it`.

+## Day 27: February 7 2017
+**Task**: Continued my HTML & CSS course
+**Learnings**:
+I continued with media queries.
+I super excited that i'm beginning to really grasp the concept of it and how it works.
+I did some of the tweaking on my own without the video.
+I banged my head against the virtual wall for about 20-30 mins, something was messing up and I didnt know what it was so I paused coding, fired up YouTube and watched a couple of videos on media queries, came back to code and got a little bit of understanding as to what the fuck was going on.
+It's cool.
+I don't think I'll be doing the whole 'mobile first design' approach shit for now.
+I'll stick to desktop-first and then use media queries to make it look awesomely awesome on mobile and tablets.